-Overview: All Tehama County employees must serve an initial probation period, including resolution.

-Applicable to: All employees except elected officials

-Guidelines: A probation period is considered an extension of the selection process and is the most important phase in the hiring process.
+- Overview: All Tehama County employees must serve an initial probation period, including promotional appointments, within any regularly established classification which has been authorized pursuant to the Board of Supervisors' position allocation list (PAL) resolution. - Applicable to: All employees except elected officials - Guidelines: A probation period is considered an extension of the selection process and is the most important phase in the hiring process.
 The probationary period shall be used by the appointing authority to determine an employee's suitability for permanent status.
 Throughout the probationary period, the employee's skills, abilities, and overall job performance will be monitored on a regular and consistent basis.